Miccosukee Indian School: Student discipline

 The board in 1971 ruled that members of the tribe were not obligated to attend the school.
 School absenteeism was noted as an issue in 1983.

 Athletics

 The Florida High School Athletic Association (FHSAA) expelled the school after the students failed to appear for a scheduled game.
 Reportedly the van driver left his duties after a dispute with his wife, who was one of the athletes.
 The school community was not interested in staying in the league, and did not rejoin for a period.

 In 1981 the school hired Ron Miller as an athletic coach from Liberty City, Miami, allowing it to develop team sports.
 That year the principal, Jacques Wilson, stated that after students initially reacted negatively to Miller, an African American, he gained their respect.
 The school by 1983 rejoined the FHSAA under Miller.

 Student body

 In 1983 the school, had about 30 students, serving grades 7-12.
 In 1998, it had 106 students.
+For the 2023-2024 school year, there were 165 students.